 In September 2008, The Discovery Channel named George Lucas one of the 100 "Greatest Americans".

-In 2008, George Lucas collaborated with Jeff Nathanson on the film Indiana Jones and the Kingdom of the Crystal Skull, directed by Steven Spielberg.
-Also in 2008, Lucas created and served as executive producer for Star Wars: The Clone Wars, an animated series on Cartoon Network.
+In 2008, Lucas collaborated with Jeff Nathanson on Indiana Jones and the Kingdom of the Crystal Skull.
+Also in 2008, Lucas served as creator and executive producer for Star Wars: The Clone Wars, which premiered with a feature film.

 In 2009, George Lucas was one of 13 California Hall of Fame inductees in The California Museum's yearlong exhibit.